Ebay

 Berengere Chaintreau-Fuchs, despite their ongoing failure

 causing retail fraud.
-Out of the above organisations,
+Out of the above

-only Caroline Dineage was informed about the ongoing ebay
+organisations, only Caroline Dineage was informed about

-retail fraud situation by email and special delivery post in
+the ongoing ebay retail fraud situation by email and

-advance.
-According to her assistant, Natasha Hook,
+assistant, Natasha Hook,

-"Caroline has arranged these events
+"Caroline has arranged these

-Ministerial capacity.
-Under Parliamentary Protocol,
+in her Ministerial capacity.
+Under Parliamentary

-MPs can only correspond with their constituents, therefore
+Protocol, MPs can only correspond with their

-you need to contact your MP.
-However, if you would like to
+constituents, therefore you need to contact your MP.

-provide some more details for Caroline’s information then
+for Caroline’s information then please do."

 To which I replied,